• Skip to Content

 ADS 077B Supervised Practicum B 2 Units

-Students complete the clinical counseling experience hours in an approved chemical dependency treatment facility.
+Students will complete the clinical counseling experience hours in an approved chemical dependency treatment facility.
 Direct supervision is provided by a staff member meeting CCAPP (California Consortium of Addiction Programs and Professionals) approved standards.
 Students apply and integrate acquired knowledge and values.
 This "learning by doing" practicum fulfills the 255 hours required for certification essential to adequately prepare for professional practice.
+Concurrent enrollment in 2.0 units of ADS 138 Work Experience.

 Lecture Hours: 1.5 Lab Hours: 1.5 Repeatable: No Grading: L